 Staining the Floor

 Shake the stain container well before using, then apply the stain with an acid-resistant rag, mop, roller or sprayer.
-It helps to divide the concrete into sections and use even strokes that don't overlap.
-If you're using a sprayer, keep the end of the wand about 18 inches from the floor.
-Coat the surface well, but don't use so much that it creates puddles, and then allow the floor to dry completely.
-Repeat the process with two to three coats, noting that colors will get darker with each coat.
-You may prefer to apply each new coat in the opposite direction of the previous coat, creating subtle crosshatched brush strokes.
-Or, if you're using a rag, try circular motions to achieve a more rustic look.
+It helps to divide the concrete into sections and use even strokes that don’t overlap.
+If you’re using a sprayer, keep the end of the wand about 18 inches from the floor.
+Coat the surface well, but don’t use so much that it creates puddles, and then allow the floor to dry completely.
+Repeat the process with 2 to 3 coats, noting that colors will get darker with each coat.
+You may prefer to apply each new coat in the opposite direction of the previous coat creating subtle crosshatched brush strokes.
+Or, if you’re using a rag, try circular motions to achieve a more rustic look.

 Once you’ve allowed your last coat to dry, you’ll need to neutralize the acid.
 You can do this by simply mixing baking soda and water and creating a thin spray over the floor, allowing it to dry for 5 minutes.
 Note that it’s important to keep from stepping on the un-neutralized area as you go, since this could leave foot prints on the floor.
 Follow with a clean-water rinse and squeegee or wetvac the water away.
 After the floor is dry, it’s try to apply a sealer.
 For exterior floors like patios, you should consider a water-based or solvent-based acrylic and for interior floors, you can use a two-part epoxy or urethane sealer.
 In either case, make sure you use a sealer that is meant to work with your brand of concrete stain.
 If you're worried about slick surfaces, add an anti-slip product to the sealer first, then apply the sealer in two coats, allowing 6 to 8 hours of drying time between each.
 If you want an additional level of protection for the concrete, you can add 3 to 4 coats of a floor finish wax.